dixslyf/acush/docs/docs.typ

 That is, the result of the raw lex is _lossless_
 — it is possible to rebuild the original string input from the resulting tokens.
+Instead of using the `strtok()` family of functions, raw lexing iterates over each character one by one.
+This provides much more flexibility and allows us to lex losslessly without any loss in performance (since `strtok()` iterates over the characters internally anyway).

 The second stage (code in `src/lex.h` and `src/lex.c`) refines the tokens from raw lexing